Women in Skilled Trades (WIST) General Carpenter Pre-Apprenticeship

 |CARP1815||Construction Practices II

-Description: This course will provide the student will an understanding of the Ontario Building Code and the basics of blueprint reading and drawings.
-A study of the relationships involving owner, architect, builder and tradesperson is also included.
+Description: In this course, the student obtains an understanding of the Ontario Building Code and the basics of blueprint reading and drafting.

 |MATH1655||Estimating, Calculations and Layout II